mixmastamyk/e2/readme.rst

 Param: writable
 ~~~~~~~~~~~~~~~

-By default the Environment object/module does not allow modification since it
+By default the Environment object/module does not allow modification since
-is rarely needed.
+writing is rarely needed.
-This setting helps to remind us of that fact,
+This default helps to remind us of that fact,
 though the object can be easily be changed to writable if need be by enabling
 this option.

 Param: sensitivity 😢
 ~~~~~~~~~~~~~~~~~~~~~~